Water Deer Interaction with Humans - Agricultural & Conservation Interests

 In a paper to the Korean Journal of Environmental Biology published during 2007, Seong-il Yoon at Hanyang University in Seoul presented the results of crop loss survey by wildlife in 11 of South Korea's national parks.
 The data, which took the form of interviews of farmers, suggest damage by deer both in terms of trampling the crop and eating tender leaves of cabbages, sweet potato, and beans.
 Indeed, while the survey data do not differentiate damage caused by water deer from that by roe (Capreolus capreolus), it does suggest that the two species caused significant damage to cabbage and bean crops in particular.

-More recently, Eun-kyung Ko's article to The Hankook Ilbo newspaper (a well-respected newspaper in Seoul), published in November 2023, reported that between 150,000 and 200,000 water deer were killed each year under a government bounty scheme because they damage crops.
-The article quotes statistics released by the Ministry of the Environment, who run the bounty scheme, which suggest that, in 2022, just over 153 thousand water deer were shot having been estimated to cause nearly 1.2 billion won's-worth (£640,000 / US$822,000 / €750,000) of damage to crops, although this is down from a peak of just over 3 bn ₩ (£1.6 m / US$2 m / €1.9 m) in 2012, when only 30,000 deer were shot under the bounty scheme.
-In 2018, according to the article, one water deer was shot because it was suspected of having eaten about 15,000 ₩ (£8 / US$10 / €9) worth of crops, about half the bounty price per animal.
+An article by Eun-kyung Ko in The Hankook Ilbo -- a well-respected Seoul newspaper -- published in November 2023, reported that between 150,000 and 200,000 water deer are killed each year under a government bounty scheme designed to reduce crop damage.
+Drawing on statistics released by the Ministry of the Environment, which administers the scheme, the article noted that in 2022 just over 153,000 water deer were shot, having been estimated to cause nearly 1.2 billion won (approximately £640,000 / US$822,000 / €750,000) worth of crop damage.
+This represents a substantial reduction from the peak of just over 3 billion won (£1.6m / US$2m / €1.9m) recorded in 2012, when only around 30,000 deer were killed under the scheme – suggesting that culling pressure has increased considerably while the economic damage has fallen.
+The article also noted a striking anomaly: in 2018, one water deer was shot on suspicion of having caused around 15,000 won (£8 / US$10 / €9) worth of crop damage – roughly half the bounty paid per animal.

 Ko, The Hankook Ilbo's animal welfare reporter, explains that a contentious element of deer management in South Korea is that while hunters are paid per deer shot, farmers who suffer losses tend not to be compensated because the critical threshold for reimbursement is 100,000 ₩ (£53 / US$69 / €63) is difficult to demonstrate because water deer damage tends to be small scale but repetitive.
 The article goes on to point out that water deer are a resource worthy of protection in South Korea and more effort should be directed to keeping deer off important crops, either by installing fences or planting species that the deer prefer elsewhere on the farms to distract them from the main crops, and where this isn't possible government funds should be used to compensate farmers appropriately rather than on bounties.
 The public comments left against the article are mostly people agreeing that water deer are a problem for farmers but criticising the author for underestimating the level of damage they inflict, with several mentioning that the deer trampling/flattening crops is just as important as feeding damage.
+Hunting licenses in South Korea are issued by the government under the Wildlife Protection and Management Act (2011).